rivue/Gamified-Study-Tool/README.md

         - ⭐️ remove alert message in library creator (not hard but have to remember)
         - ⭐️ add username (backfill username w/ 1st part of email before @ symbol - maybe let people change later)
             - for this section, make sure you modify explore page owner_id and library leaderboard
+            - also, add a "back" button to library even if its literally a router.push call
         - ✅ ⭐️ Finish sections + units
             - ⭐️ Add ability to add each section to each unit (later --> come back to, reminder to make it account for 1-n number of sections no matter how that looks. add new stepping stones button is commented out for now)
             - When a user adds a section, make sure its added for all users, like add it to section_user_state and stuff